Want to know how to feel more grateful in hard times? Need to be more positive and make the most of your circumstances?

 With all the uncertainty in the air, from financial concerns over the crisis to trying to stay sane while social distancing, could gratitude be the answer?
 While worrying about paying bills and keeping the kids occupied, can being more thankful offer some relief?

-Mental health concerns are high right now, and being more positive, learning how to be happy and grateful are powerful coping strategies.
+Mental health concerns are high right now, and being more positive, and learning how to be happy and grateful are powerful coping strategies.
 Taking control of your mindset and becoming a positive thinker can not only change your perspective for today but help you find hope for tomorrow.
 But how?

 That being said, I know that staying positive no matter what is harder said than done.
 And telling you to “just the more positive” isn’t helpful at all.
 So, allow me to turn to experts on the topic and share 11 practical ways to feel more grateful in hard times.